decyphertek-io/decyphertek/docs/technotes/Kubernetes.md

 ==========

 There is a few different ways to run Kubernetes, which can be viewed as a networking solution to containers.
-Setuping clusters and nodes via a yaml configuration can simplify infrastructure deployment.
+Settting up clusters and nodes via a yaml configuration can simplify infrastructure deployment.
 Some of the kubernetes options is AWS Eks , Microk8s , CoreOS , Rancher , Minikube , OpenShift, OKD, etc.

 Recomendation: